clayne/firestarter/README.md

 ## What the mod does

 Firestarter defines 7 activators with different NIF models.
-Each activator corresponds with a specific point in a campfire lifecycle:
+Each activator represents a specific point in a campfire lifecycle:

 1. clean: a bare circle of stones
 2. fueled: there are logs in the circle, ready to burn
-3. kindled: a flame is starting
+3. kindled: a flame is starting, some warmth
 4. burning: a fire the player can cook on and sleep next to is burning
 5. roaring: the player has added more fuel to a burning fire, and is warm even in the coldest night
-6. dying: the fuel is running out
+6. dying: the fuel is running out, but the fire is still warm
 7. ashes: there might be some residual warmth, but the player cannot cook any more

 A base object swapper config swaps out all in-game campfires with either the _burning_ activator or the _fueled_ activator, if the fire is not burning.